PIEthonista/recipe-personalization/README.md

 # Data
 Backing data can be found [on Kaggle](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions).

+To convert these files into the pickle format required to run our code off-the-shelf, you may use pandas.read_csv and pandas.to_pickle to convert the CSV's into the proper pickle format.

 # Running Models
 To train a model, see the [`recipe_gen/models/<model>/train.py`](https://github.com/majumderb/recipe-personalization/blob/master/recipe_gen/models/baseline/train.py) file for that particular model (Baseline `train.py` linked).
 Likewise, run the `test.py` in the folder with arguments as listed to evaluate.

 # Citation
 If you find this repository useful for your research, please cite our paper: